 We didn’t just want to create another wedding photography conference.
 We wanted to craft a unique experience and vibe in the UK for wedding photographers which was the perfect mix of inspiration, education, socialising and epic partying.
 We threw the first NineDots Gathering in November 2015 and people loved it.
 We made it bigger and better in 2016 and people loved it hard.
 We made it longer and switched things up for 2017.
-And in 2018 we rocked worlds for the fourth time in a row.
-Now we’re back for OUR FIFTH BIRTHDAY EXTRAVAGANZA and plan to bring you the best Gathering yet in 2019 – are you ready?!
+In 2018 we rocked worlds for the fourth time in a row, and in 2019 we celebrated five years and the most amazing ride.
+Now it’s time to talk about SIX baby!

 2015, 2016, 2017, 2018 Presenter